mikkelsvartveit/thesis/masterproject/text/content/04-results.md

 ### Training on ISAdetect and BuildCross, testing on CpuRec

-\autoref{table:combined-endianness-results} shows classification performance for every model/\ac{ISA} combination.
+For the Combined-CpuRec experiment, we train the models on the ISAdetect and BuildCross datasets, and test them on the CpuRec dataset. \autoref{table:combined-endianness-results} shows classification performance for every model/\ac{ISA} combination.

 \small